fabien-ors/swigex0/README.md

 * C++ static and shared library compilation and local installation
 * Python and R packages local installation through CMake and SWIG
 * Non regression tests in C++, Python and R (using CTest and automatic github actions)
-* Python and R packages deployment on PyPi and CRAN-like (using manual github actions)
+* Python and R packages deployment on PyPi and CRAN-like (using manual github actions and [drat](https://dirk.eddelbuettel.com/code/drat.html))

 A lot of CMake and SWIG instructions in this project have been used to solve issues I encountered.
 There certainly exist smarter and simpler ways to accomplish all the stuff.
 Feel free to suggest any simplifications in order to make *swigex0* as simple as possible!